programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/shibboleth/_index.en.md

 Please take care that shibd can read these files and restart shibd to make your changes effective.
 We suggest to watch the log messages produced by shibd during such a restart to catch any errors.

+If you are asked for the URL of your metadata, it should be https://your.easydbhostname.de/Shibboleth.sso/Metadata (you can test this by opening the URL in a browser - it should download or show XML).